• Skip to primary navigation

 Home / Cake basics / Frosting & filling

-Vanilla Diplomat Cream
+Diplomat Cream (Crème Diplomate)

 Diplomat cream in a plate on a table

-What is Crème diplomate?
+What is Creme diplomate?

 Why you'll love this recipe